RJianPeng/Technology-Stack/读书笔记/Java8实战.md

         return Objects.equals(value, other.value);
     }

-    /**
-     * Returns the hash code value of the present value, if any, or 0 (zero) if
-     * no value is present.
-     *
-     * @return hash code value of the present value or 0 if no value is present */
     @Override
     public int hashCode() {
         return Objects.hashCode(value);
     }

-    /**
-     * Returns a non-empty string representation of this Optional suitable for
-     * debugging.
-The exact presentation format is unspecified and may vary
-     * between implementations and versions.
-     *
-     * @implSpec If a value is present the result must include its string
-     * representation in the result.
-Empty and present Optionals must be
-     * unambiguously differentiable.
-     *
-     * @return the string representation of this instance */
     @Override
     public String toString() {
         return value != null